Carl Everett

 Carl Edward Everett III (born June 3, 1971) is an American former Major League Baseball outfielder.
 A switch hitter, he played for eight teams over the course of a 14-year career.

 He was a member of the Chicago White Sox when they won the 2005 World Series.
 He threw right-handed and played all outfield positions, and occasionally designated hitter.

-High school years
+Early life

-Everett attended Hillsborough High School in Tampa, Florida and was a letterman in football, baseball, and track.
+Everett attended Hillsborough High School in Tampa, Florida, and was a letterman in football, baseball, and track.
 In football, he garnered 948 rushing yards as a senior.
-Everett graduated from Hillsborough High School in 1990.
+He ran the 100 meters in 10.5 seconds.

 Playing career

-He was the 10th overall pick in the 1990 Major League Baseball Draft, selected by the New York Yankees.
-He was selected by the Florida Marlins in the 1992 MLB expansion draft, and made his major league debut with the Marlins on July 1, 1993.
+The New York Yankees selected Everett with the 10th overall pick in the 1990 Major League Baseball (MLB) draft.
+After two minor league seasons, he was selected by the Florida Marlins in the 1992 MLB expansion draft.
+He made his major league debut with the Marlins on July 1, 1993.